-Now, let say the stock price is $10 and you want to buy the stock at $10 right now.
+Now, let’s say the stock price is $10 and you want to buy the stock at $10 right now.

-What you can also do is to sell a PUT option with a strike price of $10.
-(Let’s leave out option expiration date for simplicity’s sake)
+What you can also do is sell a PUT option with a strike price of $10.
+(Let’s leave out the option expiration date for simplicity’s sake)

-Scenario B: If the stock price drops to $9, you lose less money as holding the stock itself.
+Scenario B: If the stock price drops to $9, you lose less money than buying and holding the actual stock itself.